 Dr. Herschfield, a native of Winnipeg, is a graduate of the University of Manitoba School of Medicine.
 Prior to his present studies at the Mayo Clinic he spent one year in New York City studying pathology.

 INFLUENZA has been known to man since ancient times.
-Italian a strologers thought it came from an influence of the heavenly bodies.
-That's why they used their word for influence, "influenza", as a name for the disease. dual work once the garrison pulled out.
+Italian astrologers thought it came from an influence of the heavenly bodies.
+That's why they used their word for influence, "influenza", as a name for the disease.